joshmorgan1000/UTKH/THEORY.md

 1. **Protons and Neutrons:**
    - Protons and neutrons are stable co-orbital systems of light flows in tightly bound resonances.
    - The strong nuclear force arises from the resonance harmonics that bind these systems together.
-   - The true difference between a proton and a neutron is merely the differences in periapsis and apoasis of the "electron's" addition to the proton to become a neutron.
+   - The true difference between a proton and a neutron is merely the differences in periapsis and apoapsis of the "electron's" addition to the proton to become a neutron.
 This would lend to believe that a neutron, if perturbed with sub-quantum precision, could realign into a hydrogen atom.
-   - Naturally, the number of protons defines the element because it determines the periapsis and apoasis of the free-orbital kutonic electrons, effecting the resonance frequency of the entire system, and defining chemical behaviors.
+   - Naturally, the number of protons defines the element because it determines the periapsis and apoapsis of the free-orbital kutonic electrons, effecting the resonance frequency of the entire system, and defining chemical behaviors.

 2. **Electrons:**
    - Electrons are smaller, less tightly bound co-orbital energy systems that interact with the proton-neutron core (the nucleus).